Matters of life and death: an investigation of “living wills” and other advance directives

 So are today’s forms any better?
 Can we learn some general lessons about usability from them?

-For each state, I hunted for a State Government source for the appropriate forms for creating a living will in that state.
+For each state, I hunted for a State Government source for the appropriate forms for creating a living will.

-Creating a living will is a complex task.
-You need to:
+Creating a living will is a complex task

 1. Understand the various terms used and their meaning in your state.
 (Comprehension—or “understanding the task”).